bryonbaker/rhai-redis-demo/doc/demo-script.md

 Here we are simulating a mainframe periodically writing to a cache, and an on-premises application retrieving the value from the cache.
 Because the client workload is based on customer activity, the load can be very "spikey".
 The use of a cache such as this is a common approach to protect the mainframe from unpredictable load and minimises mainframe costs.

 ### Demonstration Summary
-1. First we will install Application Interconnect on On-Premises OpenShift, and then install a Gateway on the same machine that is running the on-premises master Redis cache.
+1. First we install Application Interconnect on On-Premises OpenShift, and then install a Gateway on the same machine that is running the on-premises master Redis cache.
-2. Once the RHAI components are in place we will expose the on-premises cache to the OpenShift cluster so Client applications can access the cache.
+2. Once the RHAI components are in place we expose the on-premises cache to the OpenShift cluster so Client applications can access the cache.
-3. We will then refine this deployment to replicate the cache on OpenShift, and repoint the client application to use the cache replica.
+3. We then refine this deployment to replicate the cache on OpenShift, and repoint the client application to use the cache replica.
-4. By the end of ```step 3``` we will have used OpenShift to get our application cloud ready and can now copy this deployment approach to create a globally-distributed cache with client applications able to access their local replica.
+4. By the end of ```step 3``` we have used OpenShift to get our application cloud ready and can now copy this deployment approach to create a globally-distributed cache with client applications able to access their local replica.

 # Start the Progressive Migration to Cloud
 The first stage in progressive migration is to make the Client Application cloud-ready and deploy it to the on-premises OpenShift.
-Application Interconnect simplifies this by creating a local service proxy for the cache master and enabling the OpenShift-hosted replica to synchronise via the proxy.
+Application Interconnect simplifies this by creating a local service proxy for the cache master and enabling the OpenShift-hosted replica to synchronise using the proxy.

 ## Setup
 1. Open a new terminal window.
-This will be dedicated to the "on-premises" steps.
+This terminal is dedicated to the "on-premises" steps.
 Enter the following command. ```Note the additional period at the start (". ")```.
-You MUST include this or a new shell will not be created.
+You MUST include this period or a new shell is not created.

 ```
 src$ . ./scripts/env-setup-local.sh